openwfm/wrf-fire/wrfv2_fire/test/em_fire/moisture/readme.txt

 To use constant moisture in some moisture class: set in namelist.fire drying_lag and wetting lag to a large number, such as 1e10

+The proportions of moisture classes in fuel categories are in the arrays fmc_gw01,..., fmc_gw05 in namelist.fire